 Together, these features are responsible for the booming and extraordinarily clear bass response.

 The frequency range covered by the Technica M50x ranges from 15 Hz – 24 kHz.
 The headphones possess a sensitivity rank of 99 dB, and the touch control function activates your voice assistant.
-The mic and button that controls call functions is built into the ear cups.
-This makes phone conversations seamless.
+Your phone conversations will be seamless thanks to the built-in earpiece mic and call button (that controls call functions).

 Because of the tremendous bass and superb sound isolation, these headphones are best used for deejaying, microphone tracking, mixing, and home use.

-The ear pads cover both ears entirely, completely eliminating all noise in the background.
-For this reason, you can comfortably listen to your music regardless of the kind of environment you are in.
+The earpads cover both ears entirely, eliminating all noise in the background.
+For this reason, you can comfortably listen to your music anywhere!

 The battery life of the Technica M50x is an impressive 40 hours if subjected to continuous use.
 Charging time is relatively long, though, at 7 hours to go from zero to full charge.